 - 9.8 The Head of College is responsible for securing and submitting External Examiner nominations (in consultation with the Head of School and the Head of any other College which shares responsibility for the subject or course).
 Approval of nominations should be sought in the semester before the External Examiner is required to be involved in the assessment process. - 9.9 Nominations for Module Board External Examiners should be made by the Deputy Vice Chancellor (Education). - 9.10 All nominations must be made on a standard form which is available from the Quality and Standards Department's SharePoint site.
 All sections of the form must be completed in full.
 Incomplete forms will be returned to the Head of College or Head of School.
 A summary curriculum vitae (six pages or less) must accompany each nomination. - 9.11 While the agreement of the individual should be sought for a copy of the CV and for submission of the nomination, no commitment to an approval can be made prior to the formal decision at University level being made.
 In no circumstances should a nominee be involved in assessments or progression and award decisions unless notification of the approval has been given by the Quality and Standards Office.
 Approvals cannot be made retrospectively. - 9.12 The UK Visas and Immigration Office requires all universities to undertake identity checks on all those paid via staff payment system including External Examiners, to ensure that they are eligible to work in the UK.
-For this reason, a photocopy/scan of the passport of each nominee for External Examiner must be submitted along with the nomination form to the Quality and Standards Office. - 9.13 Once appointed, all External Examiners are required to bring their passport when they first visit the University as part of the College induction, so the passport can be verified by a member of staff from the College and passed to the Quality and Standards Office for employment records. - 9.14 Decisions are normally made within a month to six weeks of a nomination having been submitted but if extra information is required a final decision may take longer.
+For this reason, a photocopy/scan of the passport of each nominee for External Examiner must be submitted along with the nomination form to the Quality and Standards Office. - 9.13 Once appointed all External Examiners are required to bring their passport when they first visit the University, so a verified copy can be made at the College and passed to the Quality and Standards Office for their records. - 9.14 Decisions are normally made within a month to six weeks of a nomination having been submitted but if extra information is required a final decision may take longer.